Jovan Adepo: Film and television roles

 He was part of Live in Front of a Studio Audience: Norman Lear's All in the Family and The Jeffersons.
 He played the role of Lionel Jefferson.
 The special was conceptualized and hosted by Jimmy Kimmel, and the team took home the Emmy for Outstanding Variety Special (Live).
 In 2016 he starred in Fences alongside Viola Davis and Denzel Washington.
-In Fences he stars as Cory Maxson, the son of the main characters played by Davis and Washington.
+In Fences, he stars as Cory Maxson, the son of the main characters played by Davis and Washington.
 Adepo was "the only member of the Fences cast who did not star in the play's 2010 Broadway revival before it made the jump to feature film."

 In 2017, he appeared as the central character along with Wyatt Russell in Overlord, both playing American paratroopers confronted by Nazi super soldiers.
 By 2017, he was also a series regular on The Leftovers on HBO, appearing in the second and third seasons.
 Adepo performed in the 2017 horror film Mother! by Darren Aronofsky.

-In May 2019, he appeared as the adult Anton McCray in When They See Us, nominated for an Emmy, about the Central Park Five.
-In September 2019, he was cast as Larry Underwood in an upcoming version of Stephen King's The Stand.
-As of November 2019, he was in Vancouver shooting The Stand.
-In November 2019, he appeared as the central character in the sixth episode of Watchmen, playing the world's first superhero Hooded Justice.
+In May 2019, he appeared as the adult Antron McCray in When They See Us, nominated for an Emmy, about the Central Park Five.
+Adepo played the role of Larry Underwood in the 2020 miniseries adaptation of Stephen King's The Stand.
+In November 2019, he appeared as the central character in the sixth episode of Watchmen, playing the world's first superhero, Hooded Justice.
 Also in November 2019, he was in an unreleased independent film called Violent Heart, to be released in 2020.
 He was named one of Dazed Magazine's "Dazed 100".

 In March 2021, he was cast to star in Babylon.

+In 2024, Adepo co-starred as one of the major characters in the Netflix science-fiction series "3 Body Problem."
+He will reprise his role in at least one of the two new seasons greenlit by Netflix.